TUnit17/Journal/Car-Journal.md

 - What

 #### Facts
+1. looking everyday will make me depressed
+2. look at night makes me depressed
-1. STI is the most flexibility
+3. STI is the most flexibility
-2. STI will be harder to buy with low mileage in the future
+4. STI will be harder to buy with low mileage in the future
-3. Miata is more fun than STI
+5. Miata is more fun than STI
-4. Miata will be available in the future
+6. Miata will be available in the future
-5. Miata has 0.9% interest rate
+7. Miata has 0.9% interest rate
-6. Miata, not sure if I can daily a Miata -> will I need to pick up Paul?After June, iTero will be paid off
+8. Miata, not sure if I can daily a Miata -> will I need to pick up Paul?After June, iTero will be paid off
-7. Gr86 backseat is not practical for daily use
+9. Gr86 backseat is not practical for daily use
-8. Gr86 will be available in the future
+10. Gr86 will be available in the future

 #### Paul's schedule